acoliver/tuimuppeteer/README.md

 # tuimuppeteer

 Tuimuppeteer is a Bun-first, JSON-driven harness for testing interactive TUIs.
-It runs terminal apps under a real backend (tmux or PTY), drives input, captures screen/scrollback, and asserts on terminal state.
+It runs terminal apps under tmux, drives input, captures screen/scrollback, and asserts on terminal state.

 ## Goals
 - JSON-first scripting with macros, sequences (tests), and scenarios (suites).
-- Backend-agnostic core with tmux/pty adapters.
+- Backend-agnostic core with tmux adapter.
 - Bun-only runtime with no JavaScript failover.

 ## Status